Solidity Coding Standards

 The notice and param natspec are read by Etherscan.

-etherscan reading natspec
+etherscan screenshot showing natspec

 You can see where Etherscan got that information from in the following screenshot of the code.